 It is best to find out from the embassy of your country.
 Many foreign embassies in Germany have set up a crisis team to keep their citizens informed about the current situation.

-There are exceptions for third-country nationals who have a long-term right of residence in an EU country.
-Citizens of EU countries may use Germany for their transit.
-This also applies to people from Great Britain, Iceland, Liechtenstein, Norway and Switzerland.
+Exemptions apply for citizens of third countries who have long-term rights of residence in an EU country.
+Citizens of EU member states and their family members are allowed to use Germany for transit journeys.
+This also applies to people from Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom.

 How can I travel in Germany?